Frederic’s third-period goal carries Bruins past Penguins

 MALKIN LEAVES EARLY

 Evgeni Malkin left Tuesday’s game midway through the first period following a hit in the corner from Bruins defenseman Jarred Tinordi.
 He came back for a power play shift later in the period before returning to the locker room for good.
+Penguins’ coach Mike Sullivan said Malkin was being evaluated for a lower body injury.

 Malkin entered Tuesday with points in 12 of his previous 14 games, including an eight-game point streak, in which he scored four goals and 12 points during the run.
 Malkin became the third Russian-born player to score 1,100 NHL points one night earlier in a win against Boston.